unresolved-contradictions/unresolved-contradictions/content/posts/by-election-woes.md

 categories = ['Politics', 'Elections', 'Voting'] title = 'By Election Woes' date = 2023-10-20T23:42:45+01:00
-description = 'Greg Hands needs a reality check, the Tories are heading for failure' slug = 'by-election-woes'
+description = 'Greg Hands needs a reality check, the Tories are heading for failure.' slug = 'by-election-woes'
 +++